smol-dot/smoldot/README.md

 **The following are considered security issues and are given particular attention**.
 Given the extreme difficulty, monetary risk, and extremely low potential of reward for an attacker to exploit these issues, it is not problematic to publicly disclose them:

 - Smoldot crashes due to a certain exchange of messages on the libp2p networking level, including a high volume of data.
-- Smoldot crashes due to a certain exchange of messages on the JSON-RPC requests level, including a high volume of JSON-RPC requests.
+- Smoldot crashes due to a certain exchange of messages on the JSON-RPC requests level, including a high volume of requests or responses.
 - A response to a JSON-RPC request provides incorrect or incomplete information.
 In the context of the light client, this doesn't apply to the legacy JSON-RPC requests that can't be implemented properly due to techincal reasons.
 A warning is printed when a legacy JSON-RPC request is called.

 Where "crash" includes: Rust panics, JavaScript exceptions (except for the ones documented), infinite loops, or allocating an ever increasing amount of memory (a.k.a. a "memory leak").